grimlucis/rpg-hack/08-tables/03-mutations.md

 468  | Shadow Magic.
 Your shadow is perfectly normal, no matter how mutated you are.
 469  | Blasphemous Blubber.
 Capillaries form unholy runes.
 Immune to bludgeoning damage.
 470  | Spell Rebound.
 Any spell that strikes you rebounds to also strike an adjacent target.
 471  | Narrator.
-You hear a voice in your head narrating all your actions. +2 Wisdom.
+You hear a voice in your head narrating all your actions. +2 Willpower.
 472  | Wizard Stains.
 You leave black greasy footprints even if you wear shoes.
 473  | Opalescent Shell. +2 Defense.
 Takes up 4 inventory slots.
 You can retreat inside it.
 474  | Draining Touch.
 Can drain 1d6 HP from a person to heal the same amount once per day.